 Free Expression on Campus: The Alleged Crisis and the Conceptual Elasticity of Harm [Manuscript Under Contract with UTP].

 "Political Theory and Free Expression: Is There a Non-Liberal Case?"
-[Upcoming Conference Paper].
+[Recent Conference Paper].

-"What's Public About Publicly-Funded Universities?: The Law and Politics of Extending Charter Protections to Expression on Campus" [Upcoming Conference Paper].
+"What's Public About Publicly-Funded Universities?: The Law and Politics of Extending Charter Protections to Expression on Campus" [Recent Conference Paper].

-"Mike Ward and the Future of Canadian Comedy" [Blog Post for the CFE].
+"Mike Ward, Free Expression, and the Future of Canadian Comedy" [Blog Series for the CFE].